machiko/gulp-scss-postcss-shopify/readme.md

-# Setting up Gulp, Bower, Bootstrap Sass, & FontAwesome
+# Setting up Gulp with shopify

-This is a demo repo for the tutorial [Setting up Gulp, Bower, Bootstrap Sass, & FontAwesome](http://ericlbarnes.com/setting-gulp-bower-bootstrap-sass-fontawesome/).

 ## Installation

 1. Clone this repo.
-2. cd into the directory and run `npm install`
+2. cd into the directory and run `npm install`、`bower install`
 3. Run `gulp` and it will pull in all dependencies and compile.